M4rinz/MyFork-smart-industrial-database/README.md

 In order the contents are:

 - **`backup.py`**
-  A Python script that backs up the database.
+  A Python script that backs up the database and saves the encrypted backup file to the `backups_encrypted` directory.
 - **`build_db.sh`**
   A shell script that creates a new database in the smart-database instance and imports the schema and initial data from the provided SQL file.
 - **`export.sql`**